-Here’s the example of two tracks matched in phrasing.
+Here’s an example of two tracks matched in phrasing.
 The formatting here may not allow these to quite line up, but I’m sure you’ll understand the concept.

-Each ‘O’ represents a bar with the full bassline.
+Each ‘O’ represents a bar with a full bassline.

 Each ‘o’ represents a bar with no bassline.